LoneWindG/OctopathTraveler-SaveDataEditor/.github/ISSUE_TEMPLATE/exception-report.md

 ---
 name: Exception report
-about: Create a report to help us improve
+about: If you see a "Program Exception" window, please use this template to submit the issue.
 title: ''
 labels: bug
 assignees: ''